 President of Università Bocconi

-Born in Varese in 1943, Mario Monti graduated in Economics and Business at Università Bocconi and did post-graduate studies at Yale University.
-Prior to joining the European Commission, he was Professor of Economics at Università Bocconi and then Rector from 1989 to 1994.
+Born in Varese, Italy, in 1943, he graduated from Bocconi and pursued graduate studies at Yale University.
+Prior to joining the European Commission, he had been Professor of Economics and Rector at Bocconi.